 If you’re starting something new, in the majority of cases, you should go with the cloud.
 Here are just a few of the advantages:

 With on-prem, you have to buy all the hardware (servers, racks, wiring, cooling, etc) up front, which can be a huge expense.
-With the cloud, you only pay for what you use, which is typically extremely cheap or even free in the early days (most cloud providers have free tiers or free credits when you’re starting out), when you have no users, and only grows if your business and usage grows too.
+With the cloud, you only pay for what you use, which is typically extremely cheap or even free in the early days (most cloud providers have free tiers or free credits when you’re starting out).

 Deploying your own servers requires hiring experts in hardware, data centers, cooling, power, etc. Moreover, data centers need to be maintained constantly, and the hardware you buy needs to be replaced over time, either because it breaks or goes obsolete.
 The cloud gives you all this expertise and maintenance out-of-the-box, at a scale most individual companies can’t come close to matching.